 YÖS or TR-YÖS is designed for non-Turkish citizens who have finished or will finish high school and want admission to Turkish universities.
 Many public universities in Turkey accept TR-YÖS scores.

 YÖS or TR-YÖS focuses on math, geometry, and reasoning, usually in multiple-choice format with little or no long reading.
-The SAT has two sections, Reading and Writing, and Math.
-It tests reading comprehension, grammar in context, vocabulary in context, and math problem solving.
-The SAT is digital and adaptive.

 YÖS or TR-YÖS is often offered in several languages, for example Turkish, English, or Arabic.
 Calculator rules can vary by session, and some may not allow calculators.
-The SAT is offered only in English, and the digital SAT allows a calculator for all math questions.